reyzor1991/foundry-vtt-pf2e-reaction/README.md

 ### Licenses

-This module uses trademarks and/or copyrights owned by Paizo Inc., used under [Paizo's Community Use Policy (paizo.com/communityuse)](paizo.com/communityuse).
+This module uses trademarks and/or copyrights owned by Paizo Inc., used under [Paizo's Community Use Policy](https://paizo.com/community/communityuse).
 We are expressly prohibited from charging you to use or access this content.
 This module is not published, endorsed, or specifically approved by Paizo.
 For more information about Paizo Inc. and Paizo products, visit [paizo.com](paizo.com).